Neutral Grip Pull-up

 Variations:

-• Weighted Neutral Grip Pull-Up: Increase the intensity by adding resistance with a weight belt or an ankle weight for advanced practitioners.
+• Weighted Neutral Grip Pull-up: Increase the intensity by adding resistance with a weight vest, a weight belt and weights, ankle weight, or holding a dumbbell between the feet for advanced practitioners.

 Breathing Technique: